 Sadie Hawkins Day!
-I didn’t know anything for sure about it.
-The vibrations though with which the name permeates our culture and whatever the holiday celebrates have always seemed a wee bit strange and a wee bit weird but also lighthearted.
-It is celebrated on November 13th 1 and lo and behold today is November 13th so I feel ordained and oddly compelled to inform myself of the wisdom or lack of wisdom passed on by this Holiday.
+I didn’t know anything about it.
+The vibrations though with which the name permeates our culture and whatever the holiday celebrates have always seemed a wee bit strange and but also lighthearted.
+It is celebrated on November 13th 1 and since today is November 13th I feel oddly compelled to inform myself of the wisdom or lack of wisdom passed on by this “Holiday.”

 It would appear to be a very American holiday but the Scots and my Irish ancestors might argue with that since they celebrate something comparable on February 29th called of course “Leap Year.”2 But that is another story!

 The American story is that Al Capp, a famous and brilliant cartoon artist of the last century,3 depicted in his daily cartoon, Lil Abner, the trials and tribulations of a hillbilly town called Dogpatch.
 The most powerful and the richest man in Dogpatch was named Hezekiah Hawkins who had a daughter named Sadie and at the advanced age of 35 she had not married.
 Sadie was also “the homeliest gal in all them hills” and her father was scared that she would spend her life at home as a spinster, a terrible and humiliating fate for any woman in Dogpatch.
 4